 A review update of anticipated revenues and expenditures since the original budget was approved.

-Comprehensive Annual Financial Report (CAFR) - The CAFR provides a thorough and detailed presentation of Spring ISD's financial condition and is presented in three sections; Introductory Section, Financial Section and Statistical Section.
+Annual Comprehensive Financial Report (ACFR) - The ACFR provides a thorough and detailed presentation of Spring ISD's financial condition and is presented in three sections; Introductory Section, Financial Section and Statistical Section.